‘Dance Moms’ Season 8 Spoilers: Including The Dance That Made Brynn Rumfallo Leave The Show

 Leaked footage of a Dance Moms competition reveals that Chloe will be doing a routine with the only other original team member, Nia Sioux Frazier.
 The pair will dance to a routine about their transition to Hollywood and look utterly glamorous and grown up as they perform.
 They’ve certainly come a long way from their days as the little kids who started out performing at Abby’s dance studio.

-You can see the dance here:
+You can see the dance here.

-It has been rumored that the Mini team, consisting of Maesi Caes, Lilliana Ketchum and Elliana Walmsley have also left the show, staying devoted to Abby Lee Miller despite the arguments that have occurred between them on Dance Moms.
+It has been rumored that the mini team, consisting of Maesi Caes, Lilliana Ketchum, and Elliana Walmsley have also left the show, staying devoted to Abby Lee Miller despite the arguments that have occurred between them on Dance Moms.

 While they may have left Dance Moms, fans evidently won’t miss them for long.
-Abby is rumored to be shopping around a new show that will be just her with the Mini team.
-According to reports, producers have refused to give her the show she was looking for, so she will be moving along and taking the Mini team with her.
+Abby is rumored to be shopping around a new show that will be just her with the mini team.
+According to reports, producers have refused to give her the show she was looking for, so she will be moving along and taking the mini team with her.
 It is not clear if the Minis that were cut from the Dance Moms in Season 7 will be joining Abby on the new team.

-The Mini team, including Brrnn, also performed together to “pay tribute” to Abby Lee Miller, and thank her for her time with them, which will likely be featured on the show.
+The mini team also performed together to “pay tribute” to Abby Lee Miller and thank her for her time with them, which will likely be featured on the show.

 Llamas!!!
 Not pictured: our fearless llama leader @brynnrumfallo Words can't say how much I love my #llamasquad.
 We came together this weekend to pay tribute to @therealabbylee.
 We did it! ❤️????????????????????????????????????????????Love you llamas!!!